mayuri311/shipits/DEPLOYMENT.md

-# ShipIts Forum - AWS EC2 Deployment Guide
+# Osprey @ CMU Forum - AWS EC2 Deployment Guide

-This guide will help you deploy the ShipIts Forum application to an AWS EC2 instance.
+This guide will help you deploy the Osprey @ CMU Forum application to an AWS EC2 instance.

 ## Prerequisites